Must-know health information for travelling with your kids

-Generally speaking, children are more liable to become ill than adults from travel related illnesses as they have weaker immune systems.
-The most common illnesses and ailments include insect bites, sunburn, skin rashes and diarrhea.
+Generally speaking, children are more liable to become ill than adults from travel-related illnesses as they have weaker immune systems.
+The most common illnesses and ailments include insect bites, sunburn, skin rashes and diarrhoea.
 Being prepared for how to handle both minor and major ailments while travelling should help put your mind somewhat at ease.

 Some of the really basic travel health advice for kids includes;

 - Drink bottled water or boiled water only – and keep hydrated

 - Practice good hygiene – hand washing, using antiseptic wipes and lotions